software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/scripting.md

 Of course, we could exclude pulling a specific field from the output to a separate bash function but that's not important.

-Using the `--json` flag is also good if you prefer the more compressed output from protostar commands.
+Using the `--json` flag may also be good if you prefer the more compressed output from protostar commands.

 ### Python script

-The main advantage of using the JSON format is that the users may automate protostar operations easily no matter what languages and technologies they use.
+The main advantage of using the JSON format is that the user may automate protostar operations easily no matter what languages and technologies they use.

 We can achieve the same result as above writing the equivalent python script: